Project Introduction

 Deans Creek Precinct Map(PDF, 12MB)

-Deans Creek Community Reference Group – Expression of Interest
+Deans Creek Community Reference Group

-- Promote awareness of the project within the broader Colac community
+• Promote awareness of the project within the broader Colac community.

-Who can apply to be part of the CRG?
+Who will form part of the CRG?

-What are the GRC's Responsibilities?
+What are the CRG's Responsibilities?

 Members of the CRG are responsible for: